Here’s Exactly How to Book a Venue

 Using Peerspace is the most efficient, effective way to locate the right venue for your event.
 Peerspace is the most extensive marketplace for event spaces on the internet (it’s like Airbnb, but for event spaces).
 You’ll find thousands of venues of all different kinds — large and small, rustic and formal, affordable and lavish — among the listings.
 And hundreds of cities throughout the US have venues listed on Peerspace.

-All you have to do from their homepage is select the type of event you’re planning, enter the city you’re searching in, and click “search.”
-Then you can scroll through potentially thousands of options, zoom into a particular area of the map of your city, or save time by filtering your search with specific parameters: number of attendees, price per hour, type of space, and more.
+All you have to do is select the type of event you’re planning, enter the city you’re searching in, and click “search.”
+Then you can scroll through potentially thousands of options, zoom in to a particular area of the map of your city.
+You can also save time by filtering your search with specific parameters: number of attendees, price per hour, type of space, and more.
 With Peerspace, this step in the process of how to book a venue is a total breeze.

 Once you’ve found at least a few potential event venues that look promising, it’s time to investigate the listings a bit further to make sure they’re a good fit.
 When you click on a Peerspace listing, you’ll see high-resolution photos of the space, a detailed description of everything it has to offer, and honest reviews from people who have used that venue in the past.
 These are where you’ll get the most valuable info — what the space is really like, beyond the listing title.

-If many of your guests are likely to be driving, will they have a place to park?
-If not, this can make transportation difficult.
+If any of your guests are likely to be driving, will they have a place to park?
+Many places have free onsite parking, street parking, or valet parking in some instances.
+If not, this can make transportation difficult for your guests.

 What does the floor plan look like?
-How will the number of guests that you’re planning for move through the space?
-How can you set up tables?
+How will the number of guests that you’re planning on inviting move through the space with ease?
+How can you set up tables, and is seating included with the venue?

 When you’re making the final call, definitely trust your gut about which space will work best.
-Does the feel of the space suit the kind of event you’re planning to hold there?
+Does the feel of the spacesuit the kind of event you’re planning to hold there?
+Is the place suitably decorated as-is or will you need to put the time and effort in to decorate it for your event?